Sale of Goods Act, 1930

 Specific goods mean goods identified and agreed upon at the time a contract of sale is made.

-The five essential features of a contract of sale are as discussed below:
+The five essentials of valid sales act of sale are as discussed below:

 |Price||Sale is about exchange goods for money.
 Under Contract Act it is termed as consideration, but this consideration must be only in money.
 Exchange of goods for goods is barter and not sale.||You buy a computer and pay money for it as the price for the value you|